DivineOmega/exiguous-ecommerce/README.md

 $basket->removeProduct($product); // Removes all teddy bears from the basket
 ```

-Offsetting the quantity of a product in the basket:
+Setting/Offsetting the quantity of a product in the basket:

 ```php
 $product = \DivineOmega\ExiguousEcommerce\Product::findBySlug("teddy-bear");